History of Virginia

 During the first half of the 19th century, tobacco prices declined and tobacco lands lost much of their fertility.
 Planters adopted mixed farming, with an emphasis on wheat and livestock, which required less labor.
 The Constitutions of 1830 and 1850 expanded suffrage but did not equalize white male apportionment statewide.
 The population grew slowly from 700,000 in 1790, to 1 million in 1830, to 1.2 million in 1860.
 Virginia was the largest state population wise to join the Confederate States in 1861.
 It became the major theater of war during the American Civil War (1861–1865).
 Southern Unionists in western Virginia created the separate state of West Virginia in 1863.
 Virginia's economy was devastated during the Civil War and disrupted in the Reconstruction era (1865–1877), when it was administered as Military District Number One.
 The first signs of recovery were seen in tobacco cultivation and the related cigarette industry, followed by coal mining, and increasing industrialization within the state.
 In 1883, conservative white Democrats regained power in the state government, leading to the implementation of Jim Crow laws.
 The 1902 Constitution would hinder many poor white voters and effectively disfranchised blacks from voting, until federal civil rights legislation in the mid-1960s.

 From the early to mid-20th century, the state was dominated by the Byrd Organization, with dominance by rural counties aligned in a Democratic party machine.
 Their hold was broken over their failed Massive Resistance to school integration.
 As with the rest of the country the Great Depression of the 1930s brought hard economic times.
 During and after World War II, the state's economy thrived, with a new industrial and urban base.
 A statewide community college system would develop during the 1960s.
 By the 1980s, Virginia's population growth was mainly fueled from economic growth in the Washington, D.C., area in Northern Virginia, in large part due to expansion of the federal government.
 The first African American governor of a U.S. state since the Reconstruction era, and first African American ever to be elected as state governor, was Virginia's Douglas Wilder in 1990.

 From the late 20th century and into the 21st century, the contemporary economy of Virginia continued to grow and become more diversified, with added high-tech industries and defense-related businesses.
-Virginia's changing demography makes for closely divided voting in national elections, but it is still generally conservative in state politics.
-In the 2010 U.S. census, Virginia's population reached 8 million people.
+In the 2020 U.S. census, Virginia's population reached 8.6 million people.

 Precontact

+At the Cactus Hill site in Virginia, archaeologists have uncovered stone tools and possible hearths that suggest humans may have lived there even before the rise of the Clovis culture.

 For milliennia before the arrival of the Europeans, Indigenous peoples of the Northeastern Woodlands inhabited the lands that would be named Virginia.
 Archaeological and historical research by anthropologist Helen C. Rountree and others has documented 3,000 years of settlement in much of the Tidewater.
 Even so, a historical marker dedicated in 2015 states that recent archaeological work at Pocahontas Island has revealed precontact settlement dating to about 6500 BCE.